hpcc-systems/DataPatterns/README.md

 For more information: https://en.wikipedia.org/wiki/Benford%27s_law

+**Note:**  This function is also available in the ECL Standard Library as `Std.DataPatterns.Benford()` as of HPCC version 7.12.0.

-Documentation as pulled from the beginning of Benford.ecl:
+Documentation as pulled from the beginning of [Benford.ecl](Benford.ecl):

     Note that when computing the distribution of the most significant digit, the digit zero is ignored.
 So for instance, the values 0100, 100, 1.0,